Requirements for U.S. Citizens and Permanent Residents applying to the Spanish Graduate Program (MA or Ph.D.)

 - Professional goals after obtaining your graduate degree.

 Exemption: upon informing the Graduate Coordinator, native speakers of Spanish are exempt from this requirement.

 African American and Hispanic doctoral candidates (US citizens only) are encouraged to apply simultaneously to our Program and the McKnight Doctoral Fellowship Program.

-The application deadline is January 15th of each year.
+The application deadline for the McKnight Fellowship is January 15th.